marufaytekin/FCND-Motion-Planning/README.md

 ### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`

 The way points in `backyard_flyer_solution.py` are manually set in `calculate_box()` function.
-On the other hand `motion_planning.py` uses a-star search algorthm to find the shortest path to the goal.
-The main features of `motion_planning.py` are as follows:
+On the other hand the original `motion_planning.py` uses a-star search algorithm to find the shortest path to the goal.
+The main features of the original
+`motion_planning.py` are as follows:

 * The state machine implemented on `motion_planning.py` adds an extra state called `PLANNING` after after `ARMING` and before